vdelanno/convida/assets/txt-en.md

 ¿Does the COVID-19 virus infect more elderly or young people?
 Anyone of any age can be infected by the COVD-19 virus.

-When is COVID-19 most contagious?
+¿When is COVID-19 most contagious?
 When there are many people, especially in closed places and or places with poor ventilation.

 ## [pregnant:pregnant_woman] Pregnant women